Andrewsgotham/GeekExcel/_posts/2020-06-12-easy-shortcut-to-toggle-autofilter-in-ms-excel-365.md

 [caption id="attachment_8169" align="aligncenter" width="265"]<img class="size-full wp-image-8169" src="https://geekexcel.com/wp-content/uploads/2020/06/Screenshot_37.png" alt="Toggle Auto filter (On and Off)" width="265" height="402" /> Toggle Auto filter (On and Off)[/caption]
 <h2 id="3">Verdict:</h2>
-This tutorial guided you to learn the <strong>Shortcut to Toggle Autofilter</strong> in MS Excel 365 for both Windows and MAC.
+This tutorial guided you to learn the <strong>Shortcuts to Toggle Autofilter</strong> in MS Excel 365 for both Windows and MAC.
 Don't forget to share your <strong>feedback</strong> in the comment section.
 Thanks for visiting <a href="https://geekexcel.com/">Geek Excel.</a> Keep Learning!!